himanshuSPaul/FASTAPI/YTLearning/README.md

 Video :18 Delet operartion of CRUD
 > Delete post based on input post id .
 While deleteing handle appropeate return Status code .
 If Requested post id not avaialble raise HTTPException

+Video :19 Update operartion of CRUD
+> Update content based on input post id.
+While updating, if input post id is not present then raise HTTP Not found exception